ropenta/alphabet-graph-challenge/README.md

 ## Using your own custom input:
-You can modify `main.cpp` to use a different set of input words, and `make program` will build the executable
+You can modify `main.cpp` to use a different set of input words, and `make program` will build the executable Reading through `Challenge.h` first will help in understanding `Challenge.cpp` better.
+All the unit tests are included in `ChallengeTest.cpp`.